spinnaker/governance/cx-sig-charter-draft.md

 ### Out of scope

 - Code for the testing and CI infrastructure
 - User community management.
+Our focus is on contributors.
 - The contributor experience for repositories not included in the Spinnaker organization
-- We do not create SIGs/working group but can assist in the various community management needs of their micro-communities that would kick off their formation and keep them going.
+- We do not create SIGs/working groups but can assist them with forming and managing their micro-communities.
 - We are not a code of conduct committee and therefore do not control incident management reporting or decisions; however, our mission includes acting swiftly if there is a clear violation of either our code of conduct or one of the terms of our supported platform of service.

 ## Roles and Organization Management

 This SIG adheres to the Roles and Organization Management outlined in Spinnaker's governance policy and will actively suggest updates to those policies as part of our work.

 ### Additional responsibilities of Chairs